nowzoo/nowzoo-angular-bootstrap-lite/README.md

 This library is an Angular 4+ wrapper for  Bootstrap 4 Beta.

-<strong>Important: depends on Bootstrap, Tether and slim jQuery.</strong> Rather than recreating Bootstrap components from scratch in native Angular, we use Bootstrap javascript and its dependencies.
+**Important: depends on Bootstrap, Tether and slim jQuery.** Rather than recreating Bootstrap components from scratch in native Angular, we use Bootstrap javascript and its dependencies.
 This is a fundamentally different approach from other Angular/Bootstrap libraries.
 Namely, it's not "pure" Angular.
 We've went for a bit of impurity for the sake of a smaller codebase and consistency with Bootstrap.

 (Want Angular purity?
 Look here https://github.com/valor-software/ngx-bootstrap or here https://github.com/ng-bootstrap/ng-bootstrap.)